 Word-of-mouth is your best bet to find a dentist in Los Algodones.
 Getting a recommendation from someone you know that may have had work done there should provide adequate comfort that you have a good dentist in Mexico.

 That’s what Lisa did.
 We have some friends that have traveled to Los Algodones for dental work and they recommended Dental Topete (#4 on the map above).
 Dental Topete has their own office building which is very well-equipped, spotlessly clean, and well-staffed by a team that speaks fluent English as well as Spanish.

 The team led by Dr. Francisca Topete Vallejo with her 38 years of dental experience and her two daughters, Dr. Ivonne Rendón Topete with 13 years of experience, and Dr. Ana Karen Rendón Topete with 4 years of experience provide you with excellent dentistry in a comfortable, caring atmosphere.

 Crossing the Border

 Take Interstate 8 West from Yuma, AZ to the Algodones Rd/Andrade/Mexico exit 166.
 Travel South on Algodones Road for 2 miles to the Mexico Border.
-At this point you could take your car into Mexico, but the vast majority of people just park on U.S. side and walk over.
+At this point, you could take your car into Mexico, but the vast majority of people just park on the U.S. side and walk over.